UTS-eResearch/datacrate/README.md

-[Datacite] has a lot of metadata that is useful for Data Crates, because it is but it is oriented towards describing things at the dataset level, not the file level, and thus only useful for some metadata at the dataset level.
+[Datacite] has a lot of metadata that is useful for Data Crates, because it is but it is oriented towards describing things at the dataset level, not the file level.
 It is also focussed on published data which has a DOI (although you can enter a null DOI).
 There was an RDF version of Datacite but it is out of date.

 [RIF-CS] is a standard created by the Australian National Data Service based on ISO 2146 for data dissemination which has good general purpose coverage but it's